 The first line of treatment and the preferred choice for stretching the vagina is dilator therapy.
-Our results have shown that 95% of our patients have been successful with dilator therapy.
-Surgical options are available, however, they are not without risks and can be painful.
+Our results have shown that 95% of our patients have had success with dilator therapy.
+Surgical options are available; however, they are not without risks and can be painful.
 For those women who choose to have surgery, use of vaginal dilators is still required afterwards to prevent scaring and keep the vagina open.
-Without dilators the vagina is likely to shorten or close up.
+Without dilators the vagina is likely to shorten or close up after surgery.

 The aim of creating extra vaginal length is to enable penetrative sex.
-It can also help some individuals in further developing their gender and sexual identity.
+It can also help some individuals with their gender and sexual identity.

 The time you start your dilator therapy is very important.
-We will discuss and agree when this is appropriate for you, to ensure the best possible outcome.
+It is important to feel both physically and emotionally ready.
+Our team will ask you when you think the best timing would be, and agree this together with you, to ensure the best possible outcome.